-The Massachusetts Department of Transportation (MassDOT) was established on November 1, 2009, under Chapter 25 ("An Act Modernizing the Transportation Systems of the Commonwealth of Massachusetts") of the Acts of 2009, which was signed by Governor Deval Patrick in June 2009.
-Accordingly, MassDOT is a merger of the former Executive Office of Transportation and Public Works (EOT) and its divisions with the former Massachusetts Turnpike Authority, the Massachusetts Highway Department, the Registry of Motor Vehicles, and the Massachusetts
+The Massachusetts Department of Transportation (MassDOT) was established under Chapter 25 ("An Act Modernizing the Transportation Systems of the Commonwealth of Massachusetts") of the Acts of 2009, which was signed by Governor Deval Patrick in June 2009.
+It includes four Divisions: Highway, Rail and Transit, Aeronautics, and Registry of Motor Vehicles.